RuedigerMoeller/temp-late/README.md

 ```

 Note that it is checked, wether the template has changed before regenerating it.
-The intermedaite files can be found in ./tempgen to easy finding bugs/errors during compilation.
+The intermediate files can be found in ./tempgen to ease finding bugs/errors during compilation.

 A working sample is included.